 A pass-through and authentication process governed by a customer’s IdP (identity provider).
 SSO allows users to log into Loopio securely without the use of a password. **Subscription-based

-Global site updates for all users that include revising the Freshness score scale and adding additional Compliance Answer options for cases outside of the default Yes, No and N/A (ex.
+Global site updates for all users that include revising the Freshness score scale and adding additional Answer Set Option for cases outside of the default Yes, No and N/A (ex.
 Partial, 3rd Party, On Roadmap).